 This can cause distress for the mother and birth injuries or death to the child.
 Placenta previa is sometimes confused with placental abruption, but they are very different.
 With placenta previa, the placenta partially or entirely covers the cervix.
 The common thread is the concern about bleeding.

 Our lawyers see cases where the doctors were negligent in failing to diagnose and treat a placental abruption.
-In many cases, an abruption calls for emergency measures, usually an immediate caesarean delivery.
+In many cases, an abruption calls for emergency measures, usually an immediate cesarean delivery.
 The failure to diagnose a placental abruption and take immediate action can endanger both the mother and baby.

 If you believe your child has birth injuries that may be from medical malpractice, call us today at 800-553-8082 or get a free, no-obligation case evaluation online.